TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Longer term focus

-* Creating W3C web components to replace the VueJS ones - especially for the ones baked into the fe code.
-Noting that v5 already contains a non-Vue toast notification feature.
 * Creating usable components that have standardised data interfaces.
 So that other developers can produce similar outputs with different frameworks but the data that is exchanged with Node-RED remains the same.
 These components should make things easy that flow designers might typically want to do (notifications, forms, charts, tables, drag-and-drop, etc.)
 * Creating a visual layout generator to bridge the gap between uibuilder and Dashboard.
 Ideally this would be non-framework specific but this seems a very unlikely goal to hit.
 Would be happy for this to either use web components, Svelte or VueJS.
 * Possibly the addition of a `uib-dashboard` node that uses data-driven composition.
 As a half-way house between code-driven and visual-layout approaches.